ENTC18/getting-started/README.md

 <img width="700" src="https://github.com/ENTC18/getting-started/blob/main/Figures/make-it-public.png" align="center"/>
 </a>

 ## *Set up the environment for GitHub workflow (Images are linked with the required sites.
-Just click on them to visit)*
+Just right click on them and choose `open link in new tab` to visit)*

 ### Step1: Install one of the editors given below.
 If you have already installed one skip to the next step.